mtakaki/cachet-url-monitor/README.md

     - **action**, the action to be done when one of the expectations fails.
 This is optional and if left blank, nothing will be done to the component.
         - **CREATE_INCIDENT**, we will create an incident when the expectation fails.
         - **UPDATE_STATUS**, updates the component status
+    - **public_incidents**, boolean to decide if created incidents should be visible to everyone or only to logged in users.
+Important only if `CREATE_INCIDENT` or `UPDATE_STATUS` are set.
 - **frequency**, how often we'll send a request to the given URL.
 The unit is in seconds.

 ## Setting up